ConceptMaster: Multi-Concept Video Customization on Diffusion Transformer Models Without Test-Time Tuning: Introduction

 Furthermore, to address the scarcity of suitable MCVC data, we carefully establish a data collection pipeline, which could collect high-quality MCVC data that precisely extract entity images and corresponding text descriptions of diverse concepts in videos.
 By utilizing this pipeline, we collect over 1.3 million video-entity pairs spanning diverse conceptual domains, including humans, livings, and various object categories.
-To further facilitate the evaluation, we introduce a Multi-Concept Benchmark (MC-Bench) to comprehensively validate this task from 1) concept fidelity, 2) effectiveness of identity decoupling, and 3) video generation quality across six distinct multi-concept composition scenes.
+To further facilitate the evaluation, we introduce a multi-concept evaluation set to comprehensively validate this task from 1) concept fidelity, 2) effectiveness of identity decoupling, and 3) video generation quality across six distinct multi-concept composition scenes.
 Overall, our key contributions can be summarized: \begin{itemize} \item We propose ConceptMaster, a novel multi-concept video customization framework to personalize video generation based on user-defined concepts.
 It effectively addresses the identity decoupling problem while ensuring every concept fidelity, even for highly similar concepts.

-\item We present a novel strategy of learning the decoupled multi-concept embeddings and injecting into the diffusion models without influencing the original text cross-attention, which guarantees both representation and decoupling of multiple concepts in customized videos.
+\item We present a novel strategy of learning decoupled multi-concept embeddings and injecting them into diffusion models without influencing the original attention operations, which effectively guarantees the fidelity of various concepts in customized videos.

-\item We introduce a dedicated data collection pipeline that enables the creation of high-quality multi-concept video-entity pairs across diverse concepts, and we collect more than 1.3 million suitable MCVC data for the task.
+\item We introduce a dedicated data construction pipeline that enables the collection of high-quality multi-concept video-entity pairs across diverse concepts, which effectively address the scarcity of high-quality MCVC data.

-\item We introduce MC-bench, a comprehensive benchmark including six distinct multi-concept composition scenarios for evaluation.
-We rigorously assess customized videos on concept fidelity, effectiveness of identity decoupling, and video quality.
-Extensive quantitative and qualitative experiments demonstrate that ConceptMaster significantly outperforms the previous state-of-the-art methods. \end{itemize}
+\item We collect a multi-concept evaluation set that could comprehensively validate video customization performance from six distinct concept composition scenarios and various dimensions including concept fidelity, identity decoupling and video quality.
+Extensive experiments demonstrate the superiority of ConceptMaster in video customization. \end{itemize}